Maymana: History

 During that time the city became the center of the Maimana Khanate and an important centre for commerce, as well as being the gateway to Turkistan from Herat and Iran.
 It served as an important cultural and trade centre for the whole region and served to connect various different states and peoples.
 Under the Uzbek rule, the city experienced a sudden renaissance, starting from the conquest of the area by Muhammad Shaibani and lasting all the way down to the Pashtun subjugation of the region.
-In 1876, under Sher Ali Khan, the city fell to the kingdom of Kabul and was viciosly put in ruins.
+In 1876, under Sher Ali Khan, the city fell to the kingdom of Kabul and was put in ruins.
 As result, only ten percent of the population remained alive while a large part either died or left the city for other regions after the horrific slaughter.

-In the 20th century, the city was once strongly walled with thick walls and towers and surrounded by a moat, but in the 20th century all this has been reduced to an anonymous mound.
+In the 20th century, the city was once strongly walled with thick walls and towers and surrounded by a moat, but in the same century all this has been reduced to an anonymous mound.
 In 1934, the rebuilding of the city started, and in 1949 the northern parts of the old city were renewed, the old city citadel changed to a park.
-Maymana was the administrative center of Meymaneh Province until the disintegration of the province.
+Maimana was the administrative center of Meymaneh Province until the disintegration of the province.

 As part of the International Security Assistance Force operation in Afghanistan, a Provincial Reconstruction Team led by Norway formerly operated in the province.
 The team also included Latvian troops.
+On 18 March 2014, a suicide bomber detonated his explosives near the entrance to a busy market in Maimana, killing 15 people including women and children and injuring 27 others.
+The attack came ahead of the presidential elections on 5 April.

+On 14 August 2021, Maimana was seized by Taliban fighters, becoming the twenty-second provincial capital to be captured in the wider 2021 Taliban offensive.
+In January 2022, some clashes were reported in the city.